Kirity/aws-demo-webapp/README.md

 ## Further discussions
 ##### Handling sudden surge in load while maintaining performance and availability?

-Services like Route53, InternetGateway, NAT Gateway, ALB are serverless meaning these would scale automatically.
+Services like `Route53`, `InternetGateway`, `NAT Gateway`, `ALB` are serverless meaning these would scale automatically.

-Since ECS with EC2 is used we need to plan for sudden surges.
+Since `ECS` with `EC2` is used we need to plan for sudden surges.
 To achieve this scaling polices needs to be configured to the ASG's like target tracking, step scaling, or simple scaling polices.

 RDS Aurora supports auto scaling for the read replicas.